Hypothesis Testing for Mean and Proportion

 Because \(H_a\) contains the \(>\) sign and \(\sigma\) is known, we use right-tailed \(Z\)-test.

 Since the population standard deviation is \(\sigma=4\).
-We use the standard normal distribution to find the \(P\)-value.
+We use the normal distribution to find the \(P\)-value.

 The \(Z\)-test statistic is \(z=\frac{\bar{x}-\mu_0}{\sigma/\sqrt{n}}=\frac{26-25}{4/\sqrt{100}}=2.5\).